Ramki1999/project-umbrella/README.md

 1. Install the flutter SDK and add it to you path

-2. Register the above gievn API services and create a firebase account with a new project and replace the google-services.json file in the [app]() directory
+2. Register the above gievn API services and create a firebase account with a new project and paste the google-services.json file in the app directory

 3. Activate the IBM watson assistant resource and import the dialog skill from the [Server](Server/skill-umbrella-bot-dialog-skill.json) folder.Make note of the API Key, Assistant ID and Assistant url.